async-go/asyncgo/README.md

 ## Blazer authentication

-Blazer uses simple HTTP authentication.
-You need to set `BLAZER_USERNAME` and `BLAZER_PASSWORD` environment variables for it to work.
+Blazer uses hard-coded user authentication.
+It checks if the user email ends with '@asyncgo.com'.